icgc-dcc/dcc-etl/dcc-etl-exporter/README.md

 	bin/export.sh release_name loader_output_directory <data_types_to_export>

-The release_name
+The release_name is the release name that is assigned by the run.
+The loader_output_directory is the directory which contains the output from the loader (e.g. /icgc/overarch/ICGC18/0/3/loader)
 The data_types_to_export is optional.
+The current supported data types are: ssm_open,ssm_controlled,sgv_controlled,pexp,mirna_seq,meth_seq,meth_array,jcn,exp_seq,exp_array,clinical,clinicalsample,cnsm and stsm.
 If it is not specified, it is currently assumed to be all data types.

 The script will then execute static_export.sh and dynamic_export.sh in parallel and then each of the script will launch pig concurrently.
 For convenience, pig is ran via python/jython integration.
 All other java classes can be called via Pig UDF.